Every portrait photographer needs to know both basic and more advanced female poses.

 It’s very useful to have an ‘’Inspiration Folder’’ on your mobile phone or on your computer so that you can show your models various poses that you really like and want to try out.
 Always have a combination of standard and unusual model poses.

 You can help your model feel more relaxed and more confident by talking to her prior to the shoot.
-This is very important if your model isn’t experienced.
+This is very important if your subject isn’t an experienced model.
 Finding the right photography poses should be fun!

 - Explain your ideas for the shoot and show her the location and various props you might use.